NearNodeFlash/nnf-container-example/README.md

 #DW jobdw name=nnf-container-example-gfs2 type=gfs2 capacity=50GB
 ```

 Then, define the container.
-Note the `DW_JOB_my_storage=nnf-container-example-gfs2` argument matches what is in the NNF Container Profile and maps it to the name of the GFS2 filesystem created above.
+Note the `DW_JOB_my_storage=nnf-container-example-gfs2` argument matches what is in the NNF Container Profile and maps it to the name of the GFS2 filesystem created in the DW Directive above.

 ```none
 #DW container name=nnf-container-example profile=nnf-container-example-profile DW_JOB_my_storage=nnf-container-example-gfs2